gitronald/google-exposure-engagement/README.md

 The column prefixes for distinguishing datatypes are `activity_gs_search_` for
 exposure, `activity_gs_follow_` for follows, and `browser_history_` for overall
 engagement.
 A secondary measure of overall engagement is provided in columns
-prefixed with `activity_`, representing participants' complete Tab Activity.
+prefixed with `activity_`, representing participants' Tab Activity.

 `data/coefficients.csv`
 - Provides regression coefficients, 95% CIs, *t* values, and *P*-values for